-Section: APPLICATION AND ENROLLMENT Policy Number: 3.3 Policy: Provider/Parent Agreement Date Approved: November 2002 Date Reviewed: September 9, 2024
+Policy: Provider/Parent Agreement Date Approved: November 2002

 The role of the parent and provision of services of the Provider registered with Family Space Licensed Home Child Care Program will be specified in a contractual agreement.
+No family will be approved to commence care until a completed agreement signed by a parent and Provider have been submitted through "Submit To Office."

-- 1.0 Prior to a child being placed with a Provider, the parent and Provider are required to complete and sign a Provider/Parent Agreement.
-All Family Space policies will be reviewed annually by Providers. - 2.0 The responsibility for ensuring that a Parent/Provider agreement is completed for each family is the primary responsibility of the Provider, with support from the Home Visitor. - 3.0 The Provider and the agency will have a copy of the signed agreement.
+- 1.0 Prior to a child being placed with a Provider, the parent and Provider are required to complete and sign a Provider/Parent Agreement. - 2.0 The Provider and the agency will have a copy of the signed agreement.
 The Provider will ensure parents have a copy of the signed agreement. - 4.0 Two weeks written notice is required if either a parent terminates child care with their Provider, or a Provider terminates child care with the parent.
 This notice must also be given to the Agency.
 Two weeks termination starts on the day the notice is given regardless of the time of day it was given.
-For example, if notice is given on Monday, Monday counts as day 1. - 5.0 A family that doesn't start on the agreed upon date will not be charged for the absence unless a signed contract with a start date has been submitted and approval has been given by Family Space. - 6.0 When a Provider is notified of 2 weeks' notice they are required to contact the agency by email as soon as possible to advise of final charges. - 7.0 Family Space offers a sample Parent/Provider agreement that Providers may consider when signing with families. - 8.0 All Provider/Parent agreements must be sent from Providers to the agency in "Submit To Office."
+For example, if notice is given on Monday, Monday counts as day 1. - 5.0 Providers can invoice for a family that cancels the child care agreement within 2 weeks of care commencing as long as a Parent Provider Agreement has been submitted to office and the Provider has been given the approval from the office the child to begin. - 6.0 When a Provider is notified of 2 weeks' notice from a family, they are required to contact the agency by email as soon as possible to advise of final charges.
+If a family chooses not to use care during the notice period, vacancy funding will be used for Provider earnings. - 7.0 Family Space offers a sample Parent/Provider agreement that Providers may consider when signing with Families. - 8.0 All Provider/Parent agreements must be sent from Providers to the agency in "Submit To Office."
 Agreements sent any other way will not be accepted. - 9.0 There are no restrictions on when parents can use their 10 non billable scheduled days per calendar year.
 Therefore, Provider/Parent agreements will not include any restrictions.